-This law was a part of a political movement grounded in human rights considerations and ideologically framed by the East-West division; in the spirit of "iron curtain rhetoric," the law enabled groups that suffered discrimination during and after World War II to acquire German citizenship and special privileges in Germany, thus claiming rights and basic freedoms that were denied to them by the communist states in which they resided (Joppke 2005; von Koppenfels 2002).
-This reasoning was based on two assumptions: that Germans were discriminated against on ethnic grounds in the Eastern bloc (on account of being German) during World War II and after, and that all communist regimes were unfree and denied Germans and non-Germans alike basic rights.8 As Helmut Kohl stated, fostering the repatriation of ethnic Germans to Germany was "a national task for all," and it would be a "morally deprived" act from the side of the German people to ignore the issue (Joppke 2005, 206; Skrentny et al. 2007, 810).
-The Federal Expellees Act reiterated the rights of all Germans as formulated in the West German constitution (the Grundgesetz) in 1949.
-Thus, Russian-Germans were never officially considered immigrants, but rather they were categorized as "resettlers" (Aussiedler), who acted on their constitutional right to come to Germany as Germans (Aleinikoff 2001, 44).
+This law was a part of a political movement grounded in human rights considerations and ideologically framed by the East-West division; in the spirit of "iron curtain rhetoric," the law enabled groups that suffered discrimination during and after World War II to acquire German citizenship and special privileges in Germany, thus claiming rights and basic freedoms that were denied to them by the communist states in which they resided.
+This reasoning was based on two assumptions: that Germans were discriminated against on ethnic grounds in the Eastern bloc (on account of being German) during World War II and after, and that all communist regimes were unfree and denied Germans and non-Germans alike basic rights.37 As Helmut Kohl stated, fostering the repatriation of ethnic Germans to Germany was "a national task for all," and it would be a "morally deprived" act from the side of the German people to ignore the issue.
+38 The Federal Expellees Act reiterated the rights of all Germans as formulated in the West German constitution (the Grundgesetz) in 1949.
+Thus, Russian-Germans were never officially considered immigrants, but rather they were categorized as "resettlers" (Aussiedler), who acted on their constitutional right to come to Germany as Germans.39

 Before the late 1980s, few Russian-Germans could make use of the resettlement program due to restrictive emigration policies of the Soviet Union.
-Liberalization of Soviet emigration policy in the late 1980s enabled Russian-Germans to take advantage of the German Federal Expellees Act (Skrentny et al. 2007, 809).
+Liberalization of Soviet emigration policy in the late 1980s enabled Russian-Germans to take advantage of the German Federal Expellees Act.
 As a result, between 1988 and 1992, over 636,000 Russian-Germans immigrated to Germany from Soviet republics.
 These migrants were driven mostly by economic motives, hoping to find work and improve their quality of life.
 They spoke Russian as their first language and had difficulty finding work in Germany.
 Given the unprecedented numbers of migrants flowing to the borders of Germany during the late 1980s and early 1990s, the program took a large toll on government and municipal budgets.

-In the early 1990s, the German government passed a series of laws which would restrict and monitor the acceptance of Russian-German immigrants into Germany (Skrentny et al. 2007, 810).
-This reduced the number of Russian-Germans that Germany would accept as immigrants and citizens.
+In the early 1990s, the German government passed a series of laws which would restrict and monitor the acceptance of Russian-German immigrants into Germany.
+42 This reduced the number of Russian-Germans that Germany would accept as immigrants and citizens.
 In 1990, the German government amended the Federal Expellees Act to include a German language test, and to enable a shift of responsibilities for determining eligibility for immigration to the specific Soviet republics from which Russian-Germans would be applying for German citizenship.
-In 1992, under the chancellery of Helmut Kohl of the Christian Democratic Union, the German legislature replaced the Federal Expellees Act with the Law on Resolving the Consequences of World War II (Kriegsfolgenbereinigungsgesetz).
-11 The new set of laws was drafted by the Christian Democratic Union with the aim of minimizing the inflow of allegedly unfounded asylum-seekers into Germany, a stance harshly criticized by the Social Democrats (Howard 2008, 45).
-The new regulations specified that people born after 1992 would no longer be eligible for German citizenship on ethnic grounds after 2010 (though they may enter as family members) and limited the breadth of family members that could receive resettler status (spouses of children were no longer eligible, for example).
-Finally, the revision of the legal framework included the introduction of an upper limit of 225,000 immigrants per year that could be considered "resettlers" as of 1 January 1993.
-12 This series of changes in law ultimately divorced the notion of German ethnic background from a status of being eligible for German citizenship.
+In 1992, under the chancellery of Helmut Kohl of the Christian Democratic Union, the German legislature replaced the Federal Expellees Act with the Law on Resolving the Consequences of World War II (Kriegsfolgenbereinigungsgesetz).44 The new set of laws was drafted by the Christian Democratic Union with the aim of minimizing the inflow of allegedly unfounded asylum-seekers into Germany, a stance harshly criticized by the Social Democrats.
+45 The new regulations specified that people born after 1992 would no longer be eligible for German citizenship on ethnic grounds after 2010 (though they may enter as family members) and limited the breadth of family members that could receive resettler status (spouses of children were no longer eligible, for example).
+Finally, the revision of the legal framework included the introduction of an upper limit of 225,000 immigrants per year that could be considered "resettlers" as of 1 January 1993.46 This series of changes in law ultimately divorced the notion of German ethnic background from a status of being eligible for German citizenship.